Do this Simple Exercise If You Have Glute Muscle and Back Pain

 - Strengthen the abdominals (reduces excessive anterior pelvic tilt).

-This exercise can be done while sitting and during your breaks.
-(It is important to have consent from your family doctor prior to any exercise routine such as the Seated Leg to Chest.)
+There really is no reason NOT to do this movement (unless you are a Lay-Z stretcher) since sitting is required (ironically) to perform this exercise well.
+In fact, you should be doing this stretch during your breaks.
+(It is important to have consent from your family doctor prior to any routine such as the Seated Leg to Chest.)

 Step 1: While seated, raise on knee up and bring the inner thigh up toward your chest.
 Use your hands to carefully assist in rotating the leg inward to your chest.

-Step 2: Hold for 2 minutes while keeping your back straight.
+Step 2: Hold for 2 minutes while keeping your posture straight.

-Step 3: Relax back down and repeat with the other leg.
+Step 3: Relax down and repeat with the other leg.